 When you start learning about email marketing, or even if you have been sending marketing emails for a while, it can be tricky to understand the marketing lingo and all the technical terms.
-Thus, we have compiled a list of email marketing terminology, consisting of popular email marketing terms to make it easy for you to learn and understand this professional jargon.
+Thus, we have compiled a list of email marketing terminology, consisting of popular email marketing terms, to make it easy for you to learn and understand this professional jargon.
 You can come back to it any time to cross-reference a word or a phrase you are unsure of.

 Popular Email Marketing Terms and Phrases

 A/B testing – also called multivariate testing or split testing – is a way to test different elements in one email campaign.
 It is a recommended practice to help you optimize your emails as well as learn more about your email recipients.
 Here’s a good introduction to A/B testing.

 Abuse complaint – occurs when someone marks your email as spam.